 As soon as I found out I was pregnant I knew I wanted my little one's birth to be as natural as possible.
 The fact that I had got pregnant at all had been a miracle; all the 'experts' had told me it wasn't going to happen.
-Having always lived my life my way, I'd ignored their pronouncements, kept on believing and through working holistically, miraculously restored my fertility and within a week of trying, conceived a child (you can watch me talk about it here)
+Having always lived my life my way, I'd ignored their pronouncements, kept on believing and through working holistically, miraculously restored my fertility and within a week of trying, conceived a child.

 My beliefs on natural living and doing what you love permeate everything I do – my diet, my work, and my play, and I wanted them to be reflected in how I brought my child into the world.
 Peace and calm we vital for me, a birth free from fear and away from unnatural environments and interventions.
 I knew the best place for that was at home.

 Even though my partner, Rob, and I are both English, when I got pregnant we were living in Italy and I started investigating natural birthing in Italy.
 What I found didn't fill me with confidence, and we decided to speak with an English midwife and my partner found Kay on the internet.
 After speaking to her on the telephone a couple of times, I knew that I wanted to return to England, birth at home and use an independent midwife.